FAQs

 You can download our DOUBLE SIDED - Adult and Child Consent Release Form that we are planning to use for anyone appearing in our core programmed events or for any direct event photography.
 Please feel free to use this for your events too.
 You can also use this perimeter signage if you plan to film/photograph our event/s.

-Here is our event preparation checklist, which you are welcome to use to help contributors prepare for a live online event.
-(Although many of the tips will also apply to pre-recorded videos too).
+Download the event preparation checklist.
+You are welcome to use this to help contributors prepare for a live online event (although many of the tips will also apply to pre-recorded videos too).

 Branding and copyright compliance

 Please adhere to our branding guidelines.
-Please contact us for a copy of the Cambridge Festival logo.
+Contact us for a copy of the Cambridge Festival logo.

 Please adhere to guidelines on copyright compliance in any materials related to your event.
 If you are internal to the University of Cambridge, information can be found on the Copyright Compliance page in the Guidance Section of the Legal Services website.